The Scout Ranger program is an official scout program in partnership with the Boy Scouts of America and Girl Scouts USA.

 How to Earn a Patch:

-3) Scouts will be awarded a patch by bringing their completed activity sheet and speaking with a ranger at the Visitor Center 4) Please download and use the activity sheet to track your hours and activities.
+3) Scouts will be awarded a patch by bringing your log and speaking with a ranger at the Visitor Center

 You can contact us (optional) and let us know you are interested in the Scout Ranger Program at Perry's Victory & International Peace Memorial.
-We will answer questions and provide further information to help you work toward the patch or certificate.
+We will answer questions and provide further information to help you work toward the patch.